 context-aware bim annotations

 Problem: Construction issues get reported verbally, in scattered notes, through disconnected photos.
 "The pipe on the second floor near the south wall has a problem."
 Which pipe?
 Which wall?
-What problem?
 Traditional issue tracking loses spatial context.
-Photos exist separately from BIM models.
-Notes reference locations ambiguously.
 Weeks later, finding the exact element someone reported requires detective work.

 Solution: AR-BIM enables precise spatial anchoring.
 Point at an element, add an annotation, capture the exact view.
-The issue stays attached to that specific BIM object forever.
-The camera position, view direction, and photo get stored with the annotation.
-Anyone reviewing later sees exactly what the annotator saw.
+The issue stays attached to that specific BIM object.
+Camera position, view direction, and photo get stored with the annotation.

 public CameraData GetCameraData(Camera cam)